Minnesota routs Colorado 30-0 behind stout defense, Potts

 Minnesota: The Gophers entered the game 0-3 against Colorado, which was their second-most games played without a victory over a current FBS team.
 The No. 1 spot is 0-4-1 versus Notre Dame.

 Colorado: In two games, the Buffaloes have now scored just seven points.
-Changes may be on the way.
+Changes may be on the way, whether it’s a new QB or new play-caller.
+“It is one of those points in the season, given that performance, that we really had to reevaluate everything,” Dorrell said.

 UP NEXT